-Article 62(3) stipulates that applications may be made for several substances that meet the definition of a group of substances in section 1.5 of Annex XI of REACH.
-As for such substances common applications are expected to be received, it is proposed to allocate substances potentially fulfilling the definition of a group to the same latest application date slot.
+Article 62(3) stipulates that applications may be made for several substances that meet the definition of a group of substances in Section 1.5 of Annex XI of REACH.
+As for such substances common applications are expected to be received, ECHA normally recommends to allocate substances potentially fulfilling the definition of a group to the same latest application date slot.